FoundatioFx/Foundatio/README.md

 ### [Jobs](https://github.com/exceptionless/Foundatio/tree/master/src/Core/Jobs)

 All jobs must derive from the  [`JobBase` class](https://github.com/exceptionless/Foundatio/blob/master/src/Core/Jobs/JobBase.cs).
 You can then run jobs by calling `Run()` on the job or passing it to the [`JobRunner` class](https://github.com/exceptionless/Foundatio/blob/master/src/Core/Jobs/JobRunner.cs).
+The JobRunner can be used to easily run your jobs as Azure Web Jobs.

 #### Sample